Matin19899/CRM-DMOEA/Read_me.txt

 In the name of GOD
- Project Title: A Novel Combinational Response Mechanism for Dynamic Multi
+ Project Title: A Novel Combinational Response Mechanism for Dynamic Multi-Objective Optimization

  Developer: Zahra Aliniya and Seyed Hossein Khasteh